Central Florida Criminal Mischief Attorney

 Criminal mischief is an enhanceable offense based upon the amount of property damage caused if there is a prior conviction for the same offense, or the property damaged is a place of worship.
 The penalties for this offense are enhanced as follows:

-- If the damage to property is $200 or less, it is a misdemeanor of the second degree, punishable by 60 days in jail, 6 months of probation, and/or a $500 fine.
+- If the damage to property is $200 or less, it is a second-degree misdemeanor, punishable by 60 days in jail or 6 months of probation, and/or a $500 fine.

-- If the damage is greater than $200 but less than $1,000, it is a misdemeanor of the first degree, punishable by 1 year in jail, 12 months or probation, and/or a $1,000 fine.
+- If the damage is greater than $200 but less than $1,000, it is a first-degree misdemeanor, punishable by 1 year in jail or 1 year of probation, and/or a $1,000 fine.

-- If the damage is $1,000 or greater, there is a prior conviction of criminal mischief, or the damage is to a place of worship, it is a felony of the thir degree, punishable by 5 years of prison, 5 years of probation, and/or a $5,000 fine.
+- If the damage is $1,000 or greater, there is a prior conviction of criminal mischief, or the damage is to a place of worship, it is a third-degree felony, punishable by 5 years of prison or 5 years of probation, and/or a $5,000 fine.

-- In addition to jail, probation, and fines, the offender may be ordered to pay restitution to restore the damages.
+In addition to jail, probation, and fines, the offender may be ordered to pay restitution.
 Any person convicted as a result of the placement of graffiti shall be required to perform at least 40 hours of community service and, if possible, perform at least 100 hours of community service that involves the removal of graffiti, according to Florida Statute 806.13(6)(b).

 There are a number of defenses to criminal mischief, in addition to the trial defenses.
 Some of the most common defenses are:

-- Pre-existing damages, thus the damages were not caused by the Defendant
+- Pre-existing damages, thus they were not caused by the Defendant

-- The alleged victim does not own the property damaged
+- The alleged victim does not own the vandalized property